Logo close icon

 4. Scholarships and bursaries

-How the LLM/PGDip/PGCert International Business Law will support your career
+How the LLM/PGDip/PGCert Commercial Law will support your career

 As well as access to the University's Employability Service students are offered specialist advice by the Programme Leader and other contributors to the programme, including guidance on how to enter and pass recruitment processes for national and international organisations.
 Students have access to the support services offered by the Clinical Legal Education programme and are invited to attend career-focused workshops, skills sessions and events.